aschuerch/Microbial-Genomics-2018/_episodes/01-intro.md

     - Patient C1 - sample ERR026481
     - Patient C2 - sample ERR026482

-The second goal of this practicum is to affirm or dispute the inferred transmission by comparing the bacterial genomes with each other.
-We will do that by identifying SNPs between the genomes and variably present genes, and compare the results of the two methods.
+The second goal of this practicum is to affirm or dispute the inferred transmissions by comparing the bacterial genomes with each other.
+We will do that by two strategies: by identifying SNPs between the genomes and by identifying variably present genes, and we will compare the results of the two methods.